NachoSEO/clusterizer/readme.md

   - anydesk download free
   - anydesk free download
 ```
-### Modes
-There are three different output modes:
-* logs: Run `pnpm run logs` and the output will be printed in the console
-* csv: Run `pnpm run csv` and the output will be safe as a csv in `out.csv`
-* text: Run `pnpm run txt` and the output will be safe as a txt in `out.txt`

 To have the output in a file you can use this shell command
 ```sh